J0J0-X/J0J0-X/README.md

 # 💫 About Me:
 About Me<br> 👋 Hi there!
 I’m a passionate UI Engineer and Product Designer with a knack for creating intuitive, beautiful, and highly functional digital experiences.
 I thrive at the intersection of user experience and technology, building seamless interfaces that don’t just look good but feel good to use.

-# 💼 What I Do
+## 💼 What I Do
 UI Engineering: Crafting responsive, performant, and accessible interfaces with a strong command over modern front-end technologies and frameworks. <br> Product Design: Designing with empathy and intent, from wireframes and prototypes to polished final products, always with a user-centered approach. <br><br>

-# 🚀 Skills & Strengths
+## 🚀 Skills & Strengths
 Frontend: JavaScript, React, Typescript, Vue, CSS/SCSS, Tailwind CSS, Svelt, HTML <br> Full-stack: Next.JS, Node.js, Laravel <br> Design Tools: Figma, Framer <br> Collaboration: Adept at working cross-functionally with developers, PMs, and stakeholders to turn complex ideas into easy-to-use products. <br><br>

-# 📚 Continuous Learning
+## 📚 Continuous Learning
-I’m constantly exploring new tools, patterns, and technologies to stay on the cutting edge of UI development and design. <br><br> 🌐 Let’s Connect! <br> Whether it’s a potential collaboration or just a shared interest in UX/UI, feel free to reach out.
+I’m constantly exploring new tools, patterns, and technologies to stay on the cutting edge of UI development and design. <br><be>

+##🌐 Let’s Connect!
+Whether it’s a potential collaboration or just a shared interest in UX/UI, feel free to reach out.
 Let’s make the web a more beautiful and usable place, one pixel at a time!

 ## 🌐 Socials: